hoony/generator-angular-rails/readme.md

 * Add an extra service type: `resource`
 * [WIP] Modify Coffeescript templates
 * [WIP] Add more options in app creation
-* [WIP] Add a Rails builder task for Grunt so it generates a `rails-dist` folder ready to be included into the assets-pipeline
+* Add a Rails builder task for Grunt so it generates a `distRails` folder ready to be included into the assets-pipeline
 * [WIP] Add a HAML version of views

 ## Install